A Mississippi River Voyage: Memphis to New Orleans

 Natchez, Mississippi

-Natchez suffered little destruction during the Civil War, and as a result is home to one of the largest concentrations of restored pre-Civil War properties in the United States.
-Visit three of these historic homes: Longwood, with a unique octagonal design; Rosalie, which served as Union headquarters during the Civil War; and Stanton Hall, constructed in 1851 and regarded as one of the most opulent mansions of its day.
-Also enjoy free time to explore central Natchez, including the option to have lunch ashore.
+Having suffered little destruction during the Civil War, Natchez is home to the largest concentrations of restored pre–Civil War properties in the United States.
+Today visit your choice of three of these historic homes: Longwood, with its unique octagonal design; Rosalie, which served as Union headquarters during the Civil War; and Stanton Hall, constructed in 1851 and regarded today as one of the most opulent historic mansions in the country.
+There will also be an opportunity for free time in central Natchez with an optional lunch ashore.

 Everything you need to know about the tour